Floyd McKissick: Law efforts

-In 1955, McKissick established a law firm in Durham, NC.
-His law firm was involved with civil rights issues and his clients included the first black undergraduates to attend UNC-Chapel Hill in 1955.
+In 1955, McKissick established a law firm in Durham.
+He handled a variety of cases, including property and insurance disputes and criminal law, but focused on civil rights litigation.
+His clients included the first black undergraduates to attend UNC-Chapel Hill in 1955.
 He successfully defended sit-in protesters of the Durham's Royal Ice Cream Parlor in 1957, and the families who integrated Durham's city school system in 1959.
 The lead plaintiffs in the 1959 school desegregation case were his daughter, Joycelyn, and his wife, Evelyn.

 As a lawyer, McKissick's most publicized efforts involved a segregated black local in the Tobacco Workers International, an AFL-CIO member.
 McKissick pressed to have black workers admitted to the skilled scale without loss of their seniority rating.